kimfucious/sakura/README.md

 ##### Task 1: Copy Bootstrap SCSS from Node Modules

-Run the following from the root of the `kbj` folder:
+Run the following from the root of the `sakura` folder:

 ```js
 gulp copy:bootstrap-scss